motaylormo/ft_ssl/notes&examples_hashing/md5_1block.md

 W[15] = 00000000
 ```

-## Values inside compression function
+## Compression function (first block)
-Hex values for a b c d after each pass in the compression function:
+Hex values for the working variables after each pass in the compression function:
 ```
         (a)         (b)         (c)         (d) init) 67452301    efcdab89    98badcfe    10325476